Shopping Cart

 What are fermented ingredients in J-Beauty skincare?

 Fermented foods have long been a central part of Japanese cuisine and culture since the Stone Age.
 Even today, fermented foods like miso, natto (fermented soy beans), and tsukemono (Japanese pickles) continue to be found at nearly every Japanese meal.
-Not wanting to waste precious natural resources, women back in the day found creative ways to incorporate leftover fermented food products into their beauty regimens as well.
+Not wanting to waste precious natural resources, women back in the day found creative ways to incorporate leftover fermented food products into their skincare regimens as well.
 Even the glamorous geisha entertainers heeded this “mottainai” (or “minimal waste”) culture.
-With just a few simple but potent fermented ingredients, Japanese women attained plump, baby soft “mochi” skin (or “rice cake” skin).
+With just a few simple but potent fermented skincare ingredients, Japanese women attained plump, baby soft “mochi” skin (or “rice cake” skin).

 How fermentation works